phiresky/masters-thesis/content/8_conclusion.md

 ### Conclusion

-We have made a comprehensive comparison between the performance of mean aggregation, bayesian aggregation, and attentive aggregation to collect a varying number of observations on a set of different deep reinforcement learning tasks.
+We have made a comprehensive comparison between the performance of mean aggregation, Bayesian aggregation, and attentive aggregation to collect a varying number of observations on a set of different deep reinforcement learning tasks.
 We have shown that there is no clear advantage of one of the methods over the others, with the results differing strongly between the different tasks.

 <!-- In general, the signal to noise ratio of the experiments was pretty low, -->

-We have also shown the results of a few variants of the bayesian aggregation and concluded that encoding the variance with the same encoder as the estimate, aggregating into separate latent spaces and not using the aggregated variance as an input to the decoder achieves the best results.
+We have also shown the results of a few variants of the Bayesian aggregation and concluded that encoding the variance with the same encoder as the estimate, aggregating into separate latent spaces and not using the aggregated variance as an input to the decoder achieves the best results.